chepeniv/PR-T3/Email-Best-Practices/scenario-2.md

 body:

-	responding to the issue raised, that .json files appear in the 'data' directory when they shouldn't and that no entry is created in the database, it appears that the program was left running in 'dev mode'. i see the expected behaviour here, save to the database and only create data files when explicitly requested.
+	Responding to the issue raised, that .json files appear in the 'data' directory when they shouldn't and that no entry is created in the database, it appears that the program was left running in 'dev mode'.
+I see the expected behaviour here, save to the database and only create data files when explicitly requested.

-	to resolve this, go to the 'program settings page', switch to the 'backend' tab, and then uncheck the 'dev mode' option. look under the 'data' heading now and select the 'qa_database' to work with. when returning to the 'user settings' a drop-down option under 'extract data' should now be available as well wherein you may select the desired format (not just json).
+	To resolve this, go to the 'program settings page', switch to the 'backend' tab, and then uncheck the 'dev mode' option.
+Look under the 'data' heading now and select the 'qa_database' to work with.
+When returning to the 'user settings' a drop-down option under 'extract data' should now be available as well wherein you may select the desired format (not just json).

-	since development is still ongoing and our dev team needs to rapidly iterate over the implementation of various features requested, we found it prudent for us to create a 'dev mode' to suit our needs. therefore, it will remain in place until development is complete. nonetheless, i see it fit to now give visual indication whenever the software is left running in 'dev mode'. this should avoid further confusion going forward. it shouldn't be difficult, and so expect it implement by end-of-day tomorrow.
+	Since development is still ongoing and our dev team needs to rapidly iterate over the implementation of various features requested, we found it prudent for us to create a 'dev mode' to suit our needs.
+Therefore, it will remain in place until development is complete.
+Nonetheless, I see it fit to now give visual indication whenever the software is left running in 'dev mode'.
+This should avoid further confusion going forward.
+It shouldn't be difficult, and so expect it implement by end-of-day tomorrow.

-	if you have any further ideas as to how to close the gap between expected behaviour and intended usage i would really like to hear them! and if any further issues arise don't hesitate to let me know; i will gladly work to get them resolved.
+	If you have any further ideas as to how to close the gap between expected behaviour and intended usage I would really like to hear them!
+And if any further issues arise don't hesitate to let me know; I will gladly work to get them resolved.

 sign-off: